jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 The eventual state of all data after an instruction is all that matters.
 It defines whether something is a synonym or not or an 'almost synonym' and which data is effected differently and how.

 Perhaps for every instruction you can define the effect on any data.
 If you combine several instructions you still have a single description of the effect on the data.
-Comparing the effects on the data will give you synonyms.
+Comparing the effects on the data might give you synonyms.
 Comparing the effects on the data can also give you 'almost synonyms'.

 -----